DoesLin/Blog_Application/README.md

 # Blog_Application
-This is a Shopping Desktop Application in Java using JavaFX, Scene Manager, Jdbc, Dao, etc.
+This is a Shopping Desktop Application in Java using JavaFX, Scene Manager, Hibernate, Dao, etc.